3070 Hwy 64

 In 1994, the Tennessee Legislature passed legislation changing our school's name from the State Area Vo-Tech School to the Tennessee Technology Center to better reflect the school's mission and due to training becoming more technical.
 And, in 2013, the Tennessee Legislature again passed legislation to change our names to the Tennessee Colleges of Applied Technology.

 The Tennessee College of Applied Technology Crump began operations in 1965.
 The original campus facility was enlarged with the addition of a Technology Building in 1992.
-The school is designed to serve citizens from a broad geographical area and serves a five county area including Hardin, McNairy, Decatur, Chester, and Henderson Counties.
+The school is designed to serve citizens from a broad geographical area and serves a six county area including Hardin, McNairy, Decatur, Chester, Henderson and Wayne Counties.
 It is located on an 18-acre tract of land on Highway 64, in Crump.

 The Tennessee College of Applied Technology Crump is a modern training facility designed to simulate the occupational environment found in potential places of employment.
 The controlling purpose of the training offered is to prepare individuals for useful and gainful occupations, thereby enhancing their potential for employment.